Laundry powder FAQ

 In order to have the amount of suds that you see in ads and movies (like a bubble bath for your clothes), detergents include foaming agents like sodium laureth sulfate (SLES), sodium lauryl sulfate (SLS) and coco-glucoside.
 As we mentioned above, we do not recommend SLES.
 While it may be fun to look at, you don't need an abundance of suds for a good clean.

-By Theresa Williams and Mutia Adisoma
+Words by Theresa Williams and Mutia Adisoma

 Photo by Chiori Takamatsu-Schettini